lockkkk/fa24/_pages/projects.md

 ### Overview

-The course project is an open-ended research project in networking done in groups of one or two.
+The course project is an open-ended research project in networking done in groups of two or three.
 We will provide a list of project ideas.
 We also highly encourage you to bring your own ideas.

 ***